School of Education and Human Services

 - Is skilled at using outcome data to assess the effectiveness of their own professional practice.

-- Seeks to improve their practice with the goal being to positively impact student learning.
+- Seeks to improve their practice with the goal being to positively impact students/clients.

-Men and women of character, ability and achievement are welcome in the graduate education programs at Canisius College.
-Their acceptability is judged by the department and is based on achievement, aptitude and character alone.
+Men and women of character, ability and achievement are welcome in the graduate programs at Canisius College.
+Their acceptability is judged by the department and is based on achievement, aptitude and character.

-Applicants for admission to graduate work in education maybe accepted as matriculants (master’s degree candidates) in a particular program, or as non-matriculants.
+Applicants for admission to graduate work in SEHS may be accepted as matriculants (master’s degree candidates) in a particular program, or as non-matriculants.
 Except in unusual cases, non-matriculants may take no more than 9 credit hours before matriculation is required.

 All applicants for admission to a graduate program must submit: